phac-nml/biohansel/docs/source/user-docs/command-line.rst

 Additional
 ##########

-**If any of these arguments are left off of the command used to run BioHansel, they will be set to default values for the given analysis.**
+**If any of these arguments are left off of the command used to run biohansel, they will be set to default values for the given analysis.**

 |
 | -M "metadata_scheme.tsv"  -->  Used to input a metadata scheme that follows all requirements